 NAB will give you notice of changes to your card using the methods set out below, and you agree to receive notice in such ways as set out below.
-If we believe a change is unfavourable to you, we will usually give the notice specified under “Time Frame” below, but can give you a shorter notice period than specified in this clause, or no notice, if that is in accordance with law and applicable industry codes.
+If we reasonably believe a change is unfavourable to you, we usually give the notice specified under “Time Frame” below but can give you a shorter notice period than specified in this clause, or no notice, if that is in accordance with law and applicable industry codes.
 For instance, this may happen if:

 (a) its is reasonable for us to manage a material or immediate risk